gpstuff-dev/gpstuff/README.txt

 4. TESTING THE INSTALLATION

-   Installation can be tested by running command test_all, which runs all demos and compares the computed results to pre-saved results.
-Running test_all takes about one hour and it requires that 'xunit' toolbox is in the Matlab path. xunit package can be downloaded from http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework
+   Installation can be tested by running command runtestset('fast'), which runs a collection of demos and compares the computed results to pre-saved results.
+Running this takes about one hour and it requires Matlab version 2013b or greater for the unit test framework.
+For older versions, the 'xunit' package can be used instead.
+The xunit package can be downloaded from http://www.mathworks.com/matlabcentral/fileexchange/22846-matlab-xunit-test-framework

 5. USER QUIDE (VERY SHORT)